51fe/shop-api/README.md

 # generate prisma client

-npx prisma db push
+npx prisma migrate dev --name init

 ```

-For a detailed explanation on how things work, check out the [docs for Express](https://expressjs.com/) and [docs for Mongoose](http://mongoosejs.com/).
+For a detailed explanation on how things work, check out the [docs for Express](https://expressjs.com/) and [docs for Prisma](https://www.prisma.io/docs).